wookiekim/cse_paper_archive/CVPR/2015/dynamic_fusion/first_pass.md

 * Depends on adaptive, sparse, hierarchial volumetric basis functions + innovative algorithm

 First system capable of real-time dense reconstruction in dynamic scenes using a SINGLE depth camera

+## Clarity
+Easy to read and well-written, with in-context formulas to boost understanding.
+* The problem is that my mathematical understanding is not adequate for full understanding.
+* Calls for studying